zsiegel92/FastRPC/README.md

 > ```
 > Your IDE wil autocomplete `record.title` and complain about extraneous arguments!

 Exporting an `openapi.json` file is so fast that we can do it on every live-reload of the FastAPI server.
 Consuming the `openapi.json` file to code-gen a type-aware `pythonClient` SDk in Typescript is so fast that we can do it every time `openapi.json` is generated.
+We use `npm-watch` with `runOnChangeOnly` to observe changes in `openapi.json`.

 As soon as we save our Python server definition, our Typescript SDK object is aware of the routes (as client methods), route parameters and their types (signatures of those methods), and return types of those routes (as return types of methods), even if those return types are classes containing data structures.
 All in exchange for type annotating Python functions!